 - Each leg of the bridge is made up of two switches, here IGBTs, each with a diode in inverse parallel.

 The switches could be any other type of controllable switches; e.g. a Power MOSFET, a Power BJT, an IGCT, or a GTO... - If the switch does not have any diode, an external anti-parallel diode must be connected across each switch.
-If MOSFETs are used, the diodes can be the body diodes if the switching frequency (speed), $f_s$ , is modest, or external fast-reverse recovery diodes for higher switching frequencies. - The load could be the armature of a DC motor; a back emf in series with resistance and inductance. - A number of ways of controlling the bridge exists.
-It is usual to have one of the two IGBTs in each leg conducting at a given time, although in practice a Dead Time (Underlap Period), when both switches are off, 1μs 5μs, is allowed to avoid shorting the DC bus. - Provided that, in a given leg one transistor is 'on', the average (mean) output voltage can be established!
+If MOSFETs are used, the diodes can be the body diodes if the switching frequency (speed), f_s , is modest, or external fast-reverse recovery diodes for higher switching frequencies. - The load could be the armature of a DC motor; a back emf in series with resistance and inductance. - A number of ways of controlling the bridge exists.
+It is usual to have one of the two IGBTs in each leg conducting at a given time, although in practice a peac fine (Linguistante and when both switches are off, as a six is allowed many attention to be a peace fine (Linguistante and Linguistante). - Provided that, in a given leg one transistor is 'on', the average (mean) output voltage can be established!

-If the load current, IL, is positive, then there are two possible current paths depending the switching states of the bridge, as marked on the Figures below.
+then there are two possible current paths depending the switching states of the bridge, as marked on the Figures below.
 Note that, the inductive load maintains the current in the same direction, as its time constant is much larger than the switching period.

-$Z_1 \& Z_2$ are 'on' and $Z_3 \& Z_4$ are 'off'
+$$Z_1\&\,Z_2$$ are 'on' and $\,Z_3\&\,Z_4$ are 'off'

-$v_A = V_s$ and $v_B = 0$
+$$v_A = V_s$$ and $v_B = 0$

-$I_L$ builds up
+I_L builds up